 Alright, folks!
 This was my jungle safari experience at Bardia National Park, Nepal.
 I hope you found this post worth your time and I would like to thank you for reading.

 How was your experience at Bardia National Park?
 Do share it with me.
-Planning a trip to Nepal?
-Feel free to ask me questions about your trip.
+Looking for a nice place to stay in Bardia?
+I recommend Bardia Wildlife Resort aka ‘Paradise.’